This New Donald Trump Tweet Has Become The Most Relatable Meme Ever

 In general, the POTUS is highly unconventional, and I like to think that most people are aware of that by now.
 However, President Donald Trump's Twitter feed is by far one of the most atypical things about him.
 He has a tendency to use countless misspelled words, false facts, and oftentimes, his tweets provide very little context to explain what he's even talking about.
-In all honesty, his Twitter page is hilarious (in kind of a sad way), and although most of his followers are already aware of what he's talking about in one of his latest posts, these memes about Donald Trump's "Treason?" tweet hilariously take his tweet even father out of context.
+In all honesty, his Twitter page is hilarious (in kind of a sad way), and although most of his followers are already aware of what he's talking about in one of his latest posts, these memes about Donald Trump's "Treason?" tweet hilariously take his tweet even further out of context.
 They make it so, so relatable.

 On Wednesday, Sept.
 5, President Trump took to Twitter to respond to an anonymous op-ed published in The New York Times, reportedly written by an anonymous senior official in his administration.
 It talks about the ins and outs of working for him and how this individual is part of the "resistance" within the administration, which the author described in the article as actions to "frustrate parts of [President Trump's] agenda and his worst inclinations."
 In a written response sent in a tweet by White House Press Secretary Sarah Sanders, she said of the letter's author,